MistyCommunity/Documentation/src/content/coding/using-remote-commands/tutorials.md

 /* TIMEOUT */

-// Define a helper function called sleep that can pause code execution for a set period of time. function sleep(ms) {
+// Define a helper function called sleep that
+// can pause code execution for a period of time. function sleep(ms) {
     return new Promise(resolve => setTimeout(resolve, ms));
 }